What is LTM EBITDA (TTM)?

 LTM EBITDA Coverage Ratio = TTM EBITDA + LTM Lease Expenses / LTM Interest Expenses + LTM Principle Repayment + LTM Lease Expenses

 LTM EBITDA simply helps us understand the company’s core operating cash flow and how good the company is in managing their operating decisions.
 However, many companies use this metric for windows dressing their accounting statements.
-So it is always better to consider debt-capital structure, capital expenditure, and net income of the company while considering TTM EBITDA as a sole valuation metric.
+So it is always better to consider debt-capital structure, capital expenditureCapital ExpenditureCapex or Capital Expenditure is the expense of the company's total purchases of assets during a given period determined by adding the net increase in factory, property, equipment, and depreciation expense during a fiscal year., and net income of the company while considering TTM EBITDA as a sole valuation metric.

 LTM EBITDA Video